-NEW YORK (AP) — Shares of the world's biggest oil companies are tumbling to multi-year lows on new data showing that U.S. crude inventories continue to rise at a time of year when they are typically in decline.
+Shares of the world's biggest oil companies a tumbling to multi-year lows on new data showing that U.S. crude inventories continue to rise at a time of year when they are typically in decline.

-Commercial inventories increased by 2.6 million barrels last week, according an Energy Information Administration report Wednesday, jolting energy analysts.
-Those analysts expected a decline of 1.2 million barrels, according to a survey by Platts.
+Commercial inventories increased by 2.6 million barrels last week, according an Energy Information Administration report Wednesday, jolting energy analysts who had been expecting levels to fall.

 The EIA says "U.S. crude oil inventories remain near levels not seen for this time of year in at least the last 80 years."